 Hepatic metastases are 18-40 times more common than primary liver tumours 6.
-The most common sites of primary malignancy that seeds to liver are 2:
+Ultrasound, CT, and MRI are all useful for detection of hepatic metastases and and evaluation across multiple postcontrast CT series or MRI pulse sequences is necessary.
+The most common sites of primary malignancy that metastasizes to liver are 2:

 - gastrointestinal tract (via portal circulation)

 - lung cancer